aryn-ai/sycamore/README.md

 You can easily get started with the Aryn Search Platform locally using Docker.
 If you don't have Docker already installed, visit [here](https://docs.docker.com/get-docker/).

-The quickstart will deploy the Aryn platform, consisting of four containers: Sycamore importer, Sycamore HTTP crawler, Aryn OpenSearch, and Aryn demo conversational search UI.
+The Quickstart will deploy the Aryn platform, consisting of four containers: Sycamore importer, Sycamore HTTP crawler, Aryn OpenSearch, and Aryn demo conversational search UI.
 Our images currently support linux/amd64 and linux/arm64 hardware.

-The quickstart configuration of Aryn automatically runs an example workload that crawls the [Sort Benchmark website](http://www.sortbenchmark.org), downloads [this PDF](http://sortbenchmark.org/2004_Nsort_Minutesort.pdf), and loads it into the Aryn platform.
+The Quickstart configuration of Aryn automatically runs an example workload that crawls the [Sort Benchmark website](http://www.sortbenchmark.org), downloads [this PDF](http://sortbenchmark.org/2004_Nsort_Minutesort.pdf), uses [Sycamore](https://github.com/aryn-ai/sycamore) to prepare the data, and loads it into the Aryn platform.
 This gives you a out-of-the-box example for conversational search.
 Please [see below](##add-your-own-data) for instructions on how to load your own data.

 ## Deploying Aryn Search

 ### Quickstart prerequisites

 1. An OpenAI Key for LLM access.
-You can create an OpenAI account [here](https://platform.openai.com/signup), or if you already have one, you can retrieve your key [here](https://platform.openai.com/account/api-keys)
+You can create an OpenAI account [here](https://platform.openai.com/signup), or if you already have one, you can retrieve your key [here](https://platform.openai.com/account/api-keys).

 2. For the highest quality table extraction (and better answers), the demo Sycamore script needs AWS credentials for Amazon Textract and an Amazon S3 bucket for Textract input/output.
 You can optionally disable Textract.
 You will accrue AWS charges for Textract usage.
 If you want to enable Textract:

 - If you do not have an AWS account, sign up [here](https://portal.aws.amazon.com/billing/signup).
 You will need this during configuration.
-- Create an Amazon S3 bucket in that account for use with Textract (e.g.  e.g. s3://username-textract-bucket).
+- Create an Amazon S3 bucket in your AWS account for use with Textract (e.g.  e.g. s3://username-textract-bucket).
 We recommend you set up bucket lifecycle rules that automatically delete files in this bucket, as the data stored here is only needed temporarily during a Sycamore data processing job.

 ### Now, let's get started